jotd666/karatechamp500/README.md

 - win a round by KO: countdown doesn't work, points not reset
 - clarify what to set to 0: start of round, start of fight, start of level
 - check/fix consistency in options
-- refactoring: create first_draw functions too
+- refactoring: create first_draw functions too/move first draws inside
 - center display -16 left ddf if clipping is satisfactory